NSLS-II-BMM/BeamlineManual/linescans.rst

   RE(pluck())

-This will enable the mouse click and subsequent motion on the most recent plot.
+This will enable the left mouse :mark:`leftclick,.` click and subsequent motion on the most recent plot.
 The ``pluck()`` command *only* works on the most recent plot.
 You may not pluck from an older plot that is still displayed on the screen.

 Of course, an older plot remains active in the sense that you can pass the cursor over the plot and read the mouse coordinates in the bottom,